msyamsula/restapi-java/README.md

 9. because of inversion of control (see documentation) entity manager is handled by spring
 10. Json parsing in response, is handled automatically with spring.
 No need to bother unless you want to create you own response
 11. for crud 101 please see Service/PersonServiceImpl.java
+12. to handle Foreign key object mapping please see project linkaja2020 or spring-boot/hibernate.
+There, you can see implementation of one to one one to many many to many
+13. you can use 2 method to do crud in java without the help of spring-jpa
+    a. with hibernate using hql
+    b. with jpa using jpql
+14. spring-jpa is package that give basic crud for free. eventhough spring-jpa give us crud for free, some scenaoria might demand a full control over the query so hql and jpql is better
+15. spring-data-jpa is implemented in AccountRepository.java, (documentation no.5 list of all free service you get)
+16. like spring-data-jpa, spring-data-rest is used to go further, giving you lesser boilerplate. it gives you endpoint
+17. spring-data-rest, makes basic crud available with only your model and repository.
+Implementation of spring-data-rest is in Student.java
+18. documentation no.6 gives you more insight how spring-data-rest work. see StudentModel.java and StudentRepository.java for the implementation

 USEFUL COMMANDS